rtanglao/resume/README.md

 ## Summary

 - Please email me at rolandt@gmail.com if you have a software support role that combines working with folks who use the software, getting insights from these folks and working with engineering and product to improve the software based on those insights.
-It would also be great I could help update the documentation so users benefit from every support ticket and insight!
+It would also be great if I could help update the documentation so users benefit from every support ticket and insight!
 - I love software and people and have many years of experience working at the intersection of software developers and those who use the software.
 I am a life long learner who enjoys becoming an expert in a software product from the API level up, supporting software products and developing them.
 - Some examples of products that I would love to work with include (not in order): slack, Tableau, WordPress, github, gitlab, Thunderbird, Squarespace, Lightroom, R Studio and many more!